digideskio/garena.github.io/source/_posts/2015-10-13-hello-marshmallow-runtime-runtime-permission.markdown

 ## Alternative

 Apparently Google recommends app not to ask for permission if unnecessary.
-However if the app does not have the `CAMERA` perssimion, it cannot fire intent to get the default app running.
+However if the app does not have the `CAMERA` permission, it cannot fire intent to get the default app running.
 We are not sure if this is a bug or not.

 ## Threading